royandugu/online-home-service-hiring-API/README.md

 If the client is a mobile application, where will the generated token go?

 ## Next-commit
+1. Test the session putting style in sendOtp controller

-Plan the verify using session
+2. Plan the verify using session

 NOTE: Fix the throw thingy.
 Then test all possibilities in sendOtp and validateOtp